Demystifying the basics of bread making & WHOLE WHEAT BREAD LOAF recipe

 Step 3: Make a well in the flour pile and pour the frothed yeast solution in it, carefully.

 Step 4: Bring the flour together and mix.
 Once the yeast solution has been mixed take some water and start kneading.
 You might need approx. 150ml to 200ml of water to make the dough.

 Step 5: Knead the dough well by stretching and pulling it.
 The secret to well baked bread lies in the kneading of its dough.
 Refer image to understand how to knead properly.

 Step 6: Once you achieve smooth yet firm dough, round it up neatly and place aside covered with a moist cotton cloth or muslin.
 Let the dough rest till it doubles in size (first fermentation).
 The time here varies depending upon the temperature but it should be anywhere between 20 to 50minutes.

 Step7: To check whether the dough is ready lightly press it with fingers, the feeling is same like when one touches sponge.
 Turn the dough and look for web like formation at the bottom (refer image).

 Step 8: Using your palm, cream ghee or butter and salt together on the counter.

 Step 9: Literally, throw the fermented dough over the mixture and punch it to release all the air trapped within it.
 Lightly knead and shape into a rectangular log with the sides neatly tucked in.
 The log should be slightly smaller than the loaf tin.

-Step 12: Once the oven is hot, place the loaf tin on its center rack.
-The loaf will take around 40 to 50 minutes to bake.
+Step 12: Once the oven is hot, place the loaf tin on its centre rack.
+The loaf will take around 40 to 50minutes to bake.